Craz1k0ek/HTTP/README.md

 # Networking

 The Networking package is created to improve the way HTTP calls are made using Swift, and to support a more protocol oriented approach to networking.
+The package contains the _HTTP_ package, which contains core functionality to create your own network stack.

 ## License